 Country Club Drive is a unique and serene enclave of residential homes built in the early 1920's on a natural stream meandering from Deer Canyon in the Burbank hills.
 It is one of Burbank's most historic districts, as most of the city was not developed until the 1940's and 50's.
 Many people believe the street's name comes from the nearby DeBell Golf Course.
 However, the moniker actually comes from a country club that used to be located in this quiet and peaceful canyon many years ago.

 Members of the "Sunset Canyon Country Club" also had access to several small cabins that dotted the hillsides of Country Club Drive.
 As membership increased in the 1920's, the country club began construction on a larger, more grand building down the mountain.
 No expense was spared during the construction, and only the finest architects and materials were used to build this extravagant new club.
 The purpose of this new, exclusive establishment was to host the elite Hollywood luminaries of the time, and offer them peace and respite from their hectic schedules in the studios down Hollywood Way.
 Coincidentally, after construction of the new club had finished, a fire swept through the canyon in 1927.
-With no modern day fire-fighting equipment, many of the small cabins were destroyed in the blaze.
+With no modern day fire-fighting equipment and aerial support, many of the small cabins were destroyed in the blaze.
 Remnants of their foundations, concrete walls, and pipes remain scattered throughout the canyon, and can be seen from the street and in many current residents' own backyards (most visibly apparent in the historic ruins across the street from 949-1027 Country Club Drive).

 In 1939, the newer country club building was inspected by Burbank fire captain (and Mormon church member) Howard Tolman.
 He deemed the site a perfect place to accommodate the burgeoning Mormon congregation in Burbank.
 The Latter-Day Saints outbid motion picture powerhouse Warner Brothers, and purchased the property.
 After a full restoration, the building that at one time was the Sunset Canyon Country Club rose from neglect back to glory.
 Still to this day, it houses three wards (congregations) for the Mormon church, and serves as their district headquarters.